Start Printed Page 11807

-The Food and Drug Administration (FDA or Agency) is announcing the availability of the Start Printed Page 78168guidance entitled “Clinical Considerations for Investigational Device Exemptions (IDEs) for Neurological Devices Targeting Disease Progression and Clinical Outcomes.”
-The Center for Devices and Radiological Health (CDRH) developed this guidance to assist sponsors who intend to submit an IDE to FDA to conduct clinical trials on medical devices targeting neurological disease progression and clinically meaningful patient centered outcomes.
-FDA considered comments received on the draft guidance and revised the guidance as appropriate.
+The Food and Drug Administration (FDA or Agency) is announcing the availability of the draft guidance entitled “Clinical Considerations for Investigational Device Exemptions (IDEs) for Neurological Devices Targeting Disease Progression and Clinical Outcomes.”
+The Center for Devices and Radiological Health (CDRH) developed this draft guidance to assist sponsors who intend to submit an IDE to the FDA to conduct clinical trials on medical devices targeting neurological disease progression and clinically meaningful patient centered outcomes.
+This draft guidance is not final nor is it in effect at this time.

 You may submit comments as follows:

 Federal eRulemaking Portal: http://www.regulations.gov.
 Follow the instructions for submitting comments.
 Comments submitted electronically, including attachments, to http://www.regulations.gov will be posted to the docket unchanged.
 Because your comment will be made public, you are solely responsible for ensuring that your comment does not include any confidential information that you or a third party may not wish to be posted, such as medical information, your or anyone else's Social Security number, or confidential business information, such as a manufacturing process.
 Please note that if you include your name, contact information, or other information that identifies you in the body of your comments, that information will be posted on http://www.regulations.gov.

 - If you want to submit a comment with confidential information that you do not wish to be made available to the public, submit the comment as a written/paper submission and in the manner detailed (see “Written/Paper Submissions” and “Instructions”).